 Each State and Territory in Australia has its own laws regarding abortion.
-Each require the informed consent of the woman prior to the procedure.
+Each requires the informed consent of the woman prior to the procedure.
 Make sure you are aware of the abortion laws where you live so that you can make the most informed, empowered decision for you regarding your unexpected pregnancy.

 Australian Capital Territory

 Abortion was considered a criminal act until 2002, when it was repealed.
 Abortion must be performed by a medical professional in a medical facility that has been approved by the Minister for Health.

 In New South Wales, abortion falls under the Crimes Act.
 Abortion can be considered lawful if a doctor finds the pregnancy to put the mother’s life or mental health at risk.
 Social and economic circumstances, as well as medical, may also be considered.

 As of March 2017, abortion is legal up to 14 weeks’ gestation in the NT if a doctor believes it appropriate considering the woman’s present and future physical, psychological, social and economic circumstances.
 Between 14 and 23 weeks, two doctors must agree that the abortion is appropriate.
 After 23 weeks, it is only legal in the case that it would save the woman’s life.